chaoss/wg-metrics-development/README.md

 ### Goals

-The Common Metrics Working Group focuses on defining the metrics that are used by both working groups or are important for community health.
+The Common Metrics Working Group focuses on defining the metrics that are used by multiple working groups or are important for community health.

 ### Purpose